atanasantonov/airport-transfers/README.md

 ### How can the customer understand that is missing something?

 There is a nice gentle modal window that is opened when mandatory field is empty.

-## Screenshots

-1. This screen shows the settings page (screenshot-1.jpg).

-2. This is the second screen shot (screenshot-2.jpg) shows the form in the page on frontend

 ## Changelog